 Before a vaccine was introduced in the late 1940s, pertussis, more commonly known as whooping cough, was a leading cause of childhood illness and death in the United States.
 The vaccine was so effective that the number of cases in the U.S. went from more than a million diagnosed between 1940-1945, to less than 3,000 a year by the 1970s.

 Since then, pertussis has again become increasingly common due to varied factors including improved diagnostic tests, more spread of the bacteria that causes pertussis, and waning immunity from current vaccines.
 In recent years several states have reported significant outbreaks, with most deaths occurring in babies younger than three months old.

 To help protect yourself and your family from pertussis, here’s what you should know.

-1. Whooping cough most commonly occurs in children but can affect anyone at any age.
+1. Whooping cough most commonly affects babies and young children but can affect anyone at any age.

-The best way to protect yourself is by getting vaccinated.
-This is especially necessary those who come into contact with babies less than 12 months old.
-According to the Centers for Disease Control and Prevention (CDC), about half of babies one year old and younger who contract whooping cough end up hospitalized.
-Young children are also at risk of other complications, such as pneumonia, dehydration and heart failure.
+According to the Centers for Disease Control and Prevention (CDC), about one third of babies younger than one year old who contract whooping cough end up in the hospital.
+Young children are also at risk of other complications, such as pneumonia, pauses in breathing (apnea), and dehydration.